typesense/typesense-website/docs-site/content/30.0/api/curation.md

          ]
  }
 ```
-additionally, one can reference already added stemming dictionary with `stemming_dictionary` param.
+Additionally, one can reference already added stemming dictionary with `stemming_dictionary` param.

 ## Retrieve a curation set